C++ Vectors

 }

-Notice that the valid subscripts for a vector with num_students elements are 0 to num_students-1.
-For that reason, the for loop goes from 0, while i is less than num_elements.
+Notice that the valid subscripts for a vector with num_students elements are 0 to num_students−1.
+For that reason, the for loop starts at 0 and goes while i is less than num_elements.

 #include <iostream>